A NEW MISSION

 Nguyen Coffee Supply is the first specialty Vietnamese coffee company in the United States importing via direct-trade and roasting in Brooklyn, New York.
 Founded and led by a 1st generation, Vietnamese American and daughter of refugees, Sahra Nguyen is on a mission to change the future of specialty coffee through diversity, inclusion and sustainability.

 We are proud to partner with a 4th generation farmer, Mr. Ton, who owns and operates his family farm in Vietnam’s famed Central Highlands.
 Together, we set out on an unprecedented mission: bring his organic, green beans to the U.S. for people to enjoy fresh roasted and in a variety of brew styles.

 Our inaugural offerings champion both the specialty arabica bean of Vietnam (comprising less than 10% of the country’s coffee production) and the famed robusta bean.
-For those who prefer a sweet and fruity brew, “Moxy” consisting of 100% arabica offers an unmatched experience.
-For those looking for abold and nutty brew with a smooth finish, the “Loyalty”blend brings together distinct characteristics of Vietnam’s arabica and robusta for the perfect balance.
-Ourstrongest coffee is "Truegrit", 100% peaberry robusta -- with 2x more caffeine than Moxy!
+For those who prefer a sweet and fruity brew, our Moxy, consisting of 100% arabica, offers an unmatched experience.
+For those looking for a bold and nutty brew with a smooth finish, the Loyalty blend brings together distinct characteristics of Vietnam’s arabica and robusta for the perfect balance.
+Our strongest coffee is Truegrit, a 100% peaberry robusta -- with 2x more caffeine than Moxy!

 1st GEN, VIETNAMESE-AMERICAN WOMAN OWNED